ora0600/confluent-new-cdc-connector/README.md

               "heartbeat.interval.ms":                                300000,
 ```

 Now we have lot of records in our Database REGIONS Tables.
+The following statement need DB management pack to view the DBA_HIST_SEG_STAT, please keep this in mind.

 ```bash
 sqlplus sys/confluent123@orclcdb as sysdba